MiloLug/c-scratch/docs/about_stage.md

 - `_H`: returns almost the same hash as `_A`, but it's not prepared for safe action usage.
 In fact, this suffix will be used in any other situations that doesn't involve actions.

 - `_S`: returns the literal (a string), wrapped in `String()` object

+- `_K`: returns SDL scan code for the given name.
+0 if there is no such a key